Black Pearl (South Korean group): Debut (2007)

 On July 16, 2007, Black Pearl debuted on M!
 Countdown with their first single "Joheungeol Eotteokhae", with an R&B sound.
 Later, they released their second digital song called "Gyeor Gug...
 Neojanha".
-The group also released the songs "What Can I Do" and "Finally You".
+The group also released the songs "What Should I Do, I Like You" and "Finally...It's You".

 Multiple projects and collaborations (2008–2010)

 In May 2008, members Nami and Young Joo were selected to participate in a special unit called Color Pink, alongside Lee Hae-ri, Kang Min-kyung of Davichi, Lee Bo-ram, and Kim Yeon-ji of SeeYa, who were all part of Core Contents Media at the time.
 They also released a collaboration with South Korean rapper Mario, called "Hateful Love", which was performed from November to December 2008.

-In 2010, Mikka left the group for personal reasons.
+In 2010, Mika left the group for personal reasons.
 Later, she opened her own clothing line.

 Gogossing (2010)

 In 2010, Black Pearl released the song "Gogossing", which was promoted for four months on Mnet's M!
 Countdown.
 They were regarded as Core Contents Media's next big group, alongside labelmates Co-ed School and T-ara.